Torann/laravel-hunt/readme.md

 [![Donate to this project using Flattr](https://img.shields.io/badge/flattr-donate-yellow.svg)](https://flattr.com/profile/torann)
 [![Donate to this project using Paypal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4CJA2A97NPYVU)

 Unified search for Laravel models using Elasticsearch.

-Elasticquent makes working with [Elasticsearch](http://www.elasticsearch.org/) and [Eloquent](http://laravel.com/docs/eloquent) models easier by mapping them to Elasticsearch types.

-Elasticquent uses the [official Elasticsearch PHP API](https://github.com/elasticsearch/elasticsearch-php).
+Laravel Hunt uses the [official Elasticsearch PHP API](https://github.com/elasticsearch/elasticsearch-php).
 To get started, you should have a basic knowledge of how Elasticsearch works (indexes, types, mappings, etc).

 # Elasticsearch Requirements